-To access virtual disk services, a user:
+To access virtual disk services:

-- 1. Starts the network with the NET START RDR command. - 2.
-Connects to the service with the NET USE command.
+- 1. The workstation configuration file, CONFIG.SYS, must include a device statement for LADDRV.SYS. - 2.
+The user starts the network with the NET START LAD command. - 3.
+The user connects to the service with the NET USE command.

-The AUTOUSER.BAT file, which includes configuration information for a user, can contain the NET START commands needed to access a virtual disk.
+The AUTOEXEC.BAT and the AUTOUSER.BAT files, which include configuration information for a workstation and a user, can contain the NET commands needed to access a virtual disk.

-For information on using the network from a client and on using the network commands, see Using Networks From Your Workstation.
+For information on using the network from a client and on using the network commands, see Using Networks from Your Workstation.